gkursi/E-Forge/README.md

 # E-Forge

-A way to change the appearance and functionality of e-klase, with mods!
+An Electron based app that allows you to change the appearance and functionality of e-klase, with mods!

 ## Features
 * Use E-klase as a desktop app